UEABIO/physalia-R-course-2023/book/_main.md

 # Group work

-The R4DS book demonstrates how functions can be used to run multiple models simultaneously.
+The [R4DS](https://r4ds.had.co.nz/many-models.html) book demonstrates how functions can be used to run multiple models simultaneously.
 This technique is valuable for extracting meaningful insights from your data.
-A well-known example of this approach involves the Gapminder dataset.
-We will cover a brief version here:

 To find out how well culmen length can predict culmen depth we build a linear regression model.